 I still think Torchlight II is the best ARPG on the market, and that Diablo III is way better than people give it credit for.
 But those cost money.
 Path of Exile doesn’t, and it certainly hangs up there with those other two.
 And it’s not even done yet, it’s still just in open beta.
 What a cool time it is, that so many exciting games are out now in a genre that was basically dead not too long ago.

-Finally, something I can sink my fangs into.
-As a horror fan I was intrigued to see Dracula re-imagined as a seventies soul brutha.
+Finally, something I can sink my teeth into.
+As a horror fan, I was intrigued to see Dracula re-imagined as a seventies soul Brutha.
 Did Blacula deliver?
 Actually, it did.
 Blacula doesn’t aspire to be anything more than funky b-movie fun, and it works.
-Of course it launched a whole sub-genre of Horror/Blaxploitation films that includes; Scream Blacula Scream, Blackenstein, and Homer Simpson’s favorite, The Blunchblack of Blotre Blame.
+Of course, it launched a whole sub-genre of Horror/Blaxploitation films that includes; Scream Blacula Scream, Blackenstein, and Homer Simpson’s favorite, The Blunchblack of Blotre Blame.

 The film stars William H. Marshal, known by later generations for his portrayal of the King of Cartoons on Pee Wee’s Playhouse.
 Here Marshall plays Prince Mamuwalde, the ruler of the Abani African nation in the year 1780.
-During this time Mamuwalde and his wife Luva (Vonetta McGee) seek help from who else but Count Dracula (Charles Macaulay) to supress the slave trade, it’s like a history lesson come to life!
-But because Dracula is a dick, he instead kills Luva and turns Mamuwalde into a vampire, imprisoning him in a coffin for 192 years.
+During this time Mamuwalde and his wife Luva (Vonetta McGee) seek help from who else but Count Dracula (Charles Macaulay) to suppress the slave trade.
+It’s a history lesson come to life!
+But because Dracula is a dick, he kills Luva and turns Mamuwalde into a vampire, imprisoning him in a coffin for 192 years.

 Here at Mildly Pleased, Valentine’s is more than a day.
 It’s a whole weekend.
 Love weekend.
 That’s why we get Monday off, right?
 Anyway, we’re sorry we couldn’t be the third wheel on your lovefest all weekend, but as we say more often than we should, better late than never.
 Our love theme this year is power ballads, arguably the most romantic kind of music.
 This sex is on fire.

-The film begins in a dream-like past where a starving young boy (Mario Van Peebles) has just been taken in by a group of prostitutes.
-While working at the the brothel the boy loses his virginity.
-Afterwards the boy is appropriately nicknamed “Sweetback” for his superior boning abilities.
+The film begins in a dream-like past where a starving young boy (Mario Van Peebles) is taken in by a group of prostitutes.
+While working at the brothel the boy loses his virginity and is named “Sweetback” for his superior boning abilities.
 As an adult (Melvin Van Peebles), Sweetback performs sex shows at the brothel in front of a rowdy audience.
 Though the show is just him taking off all of his clothes and then boning a woman.